yildirimenes/Valet-Service/README.md

 - Valets can register new vehicles to the application.
 -	Valets can see the current locations and car license plates of the vehicles registered in the system.
 -	Valet service companies can update existing vehicles in the application.
--	valet companies can easily access cars by querying car license plates
+-	Valet companies can easily access cars by querying car license plates.
+-   An information message can be sent when the vehicle is received.
+-   Calls can be made to communicate in emergencies.
+-   Vehicle registration date and time can be informed to the customer by message.
 ## Technologies

 We utilized the following key technologies and tools in the development of this project: